Deflix-tv/stremio-top-movies/README.md

   -dataDir string
         Location of the data directory.
 It contains CSV files with IMDb IDs and a "metas" subdirectory with meta JSON files (default ".")
   -logLevel string
         Log level to show only logs with the given and more severe levels.
-Can be "trace", "debug", "info", "warn", "error", "fatal", "panic" (default "info")
+Can be "debug", "info", "warn", "error" (default "info")
   -port int
         Port to listen on (default 8080)
 ```